parsleyhealth/github-composite-actions/db-init-action/README.md

 - Runs the init SQL script templatized in `init.sql.j2`

 ## Design Decisions
-Password generator: The inspiration was taken from here: https://github.com/community/community/discussions/39644
+- **Password generation:** The inspiration was taken from [here](https://github.com/community/community/discussions/39644).
+This would be [another option](https://github.com/licenseware/generate-password-and-hash).

-Other Option: https://github.com/licenseware/generate-password-and-hash.
 But the caveat with this option is 1) the password is not masked by the action and 2) Unnecessarily relying on a third party github action for a simple task

+- **DB user creation in init script:** The error handling of the script init.sql was inspired from [here](https://stackoverflow.com/questions/8092086/create-postgresql-role-user-if-it-doesnt-exist/8099557?noredirect=1#comment85209018_8099557)

 ## Usage